Jacob-D-000/Tic-Tac-Toe/Documentation/DocumentationForT-T-Toes.md

 `z = *(ptr[x] + y);`

 This will assign the variable z, the value of the array reference by ptr at the coords [x] [y].
 These are very useful to know I and I definitely should remember them.
 Besides the ability to rewrite values in arrays, I have also add a function to check all possible win conditions, and allowed main to return a value to the menu that will allow the program to keep score.
 I've finished the actual code for the program for now, all I have to do is ready the file to become a library that will be reference in Liam's code.
+### 12:45 - 1:00pm
+After some research I was able to create a header file that can be referenced by the main function that liam has written (Look here for reference in header files: https://www.geeksforgeeks.org/write-header-file-c/).
+All that needs to be done now is push and merge this branch with main, and adding the header file to the main work folder.